ankuagar/nlp-hw/README.md

 7. mlp_buzzer.py: Contains the implementation of the MLPBuzzer, which uses a multilayer perceptron for classification.
 8. compare_buzzers.py: Automates training and evaluation for different buzzer models and feature combinations.

-## Steps to Train the Classifier
+## Train and Eval Logistic Regression : Baseline Classifier

 ### 1. Train Without New Features

-To establish a baseline, train the Buzzer using the existing features only.
+To establish a baseline, train the Logistic Regressuon Buzzer using the existing features only.
 This helps in understanding the model's current performance:

 ```bash
 python3 buzzer.py --guesser_type=Gpr --limit=50 \